Medically reviewed by Kristin Hall, FNP

 Currently, the FDA hasn’t approved any progestin-only oral contraceptives for treating acne.

 Because acne can vary in severity and persistence, there’s no “best” acne treatment for every situation.
-Your doctor will prescribe the best acne treatment for you based on your symptoms, needs and history, meaning that what works for you might not be ideal for someone else.
+Your healthcare provider will prescribe the best acne treatment for you based on your symptoms, needs and history, meaning that what works for you might not be ideal for someone else.

-If you have acne and think birth control could be a good treatment, talk to your doctor.
+If you have acne and think birth control could be a good treatment, talk to your healthcare provider.
 They’ll be able to assess your acne and recommend the best treatment for your needs, whether it’s an oral contraceptive, a topical retinoid or an antibiotic.